Triad

 Students in the Triad division blossom into self-assured creative thinkers, problem solvers, and vibrant lifelong learners.

-We are one of two schools in North Carolina, and one of only 18 in the U.S. to receive the Orton-Gillingham Academy accreditation.
+We are one of two schools in North Carolina, and one of only 19 in the U.S. to receive the Orton-Gillingham Academy accreditation.

 Have you ever wondered what it's like for a dyslexic person to read, listen or write in a variety of challenging environments?

-Several fellows in training from Triad hosted a dyslexia simulation allowing people to experience just that.
+Several Fellows-in-Training from Triad hosted a dyslexia simulation allowing people to experience just that.

 Triad 5th Graders Explore Bridge Building